AzureAD/passport-azure-ad/README.md

 * `validateIssuer`  (Conditional)

   Required to set to false if you don't want to validate issuer, default value is true.
 We validate the `iss` claim in id_token against user provided `issuer` values and the issuer value we get from tenant-specific endpoint.
-If you use common endpoint for `identityMetadata` and you want to validate issuer, then you must provide `issuer`.
+If you use common endpoint for `identityMetadata` and you want to validate issuer, then you must provide `issuer`, or provide `tenantIdOrName` in passport.authenticate.

 * `issuer`  (Conditional)